flowerforce/flower/packages/flower-react/README.md

 ### Utils Callback onEnter - onExit

 onEnter (function): A callback function that is executed when entering the node state.
-It's useful for performing specific operations when the user transitions to this state.
+It's useful to perform specific operations when the user transitions to this state.

 onExit (function): A callback function that is executed when exiting the node state.
-It's useful for performing specific operations when the user leaves this state.
+It's useful to perform specific operations when the user leaves this state.

 ```jsx
 import React from 'react'